Partnership Housing: Providing Safe, Affordable Homes in Owsley County, KY

 Over the past decade, Partnership Housing has grown to support 34 rental units, 60 new homes, and 500 rehabilitation projects, with 17 duplexes currently under construction.
 The Indiana-Kentucky Synod began partnering with them in 2022 after record flooding in Eastern Kentucky, funding materials to relocate five families out of the floodplain into safe and secure homes.

-This home will provide a safe, secure, and energy-efficient place to live, protecting the household from future flood events and allowing them to remain in the community they love.
+Our work with Partnership Housing in Owsley and the surrounding counties continues, as we work in collaboration to support their capacity to provide safe, secure, and energy-efficient places for survivors of disaster to live, protecting these households from future flood events and allowing them to remain in the community they love.